 - Loss of vision

-If you have concerns like macular degeneration, glaucoma, or other medical conditions, the risks are greater.
+If you have eye diseases like macular degeneration, glaucoma, retinal detachment, or other medical conditions, the risks are greater.
 Your ophthalmologist can evaluate if treatment for other eye conditions is necessary before you consider cataract surgery.
 If you are predisposed to infection, your specialist may prescribe antibiotic eyedrops that need to be administered for up to two days before the surgery.

 What to Expect After Cataract Surgery

 After surgery, your sight may be a bit blurred as the process of healing begins to adjust your eyes to the new lenses.
-Your vision will begin to return to normal within a couple days.
+Your vision will begin to return to normal within a couple of days.
 With new lenses, the colors you see can seem more vivid and bright since you are no longer looking through cataracts.
-Cataracts tend to mute colors and patients sometimes don’t realize just how much the condition affected their vision until after their surgery is completed.
+A clouded lens mutes colors and patients sometimes don’t realize just how much the condition affected their vision until after their surgery is completed.

-The first few days after surgery, itching and discomfort are normal.
-Try not to rub your eyes or push on them.
+In the first few days after surgery, itching and discomfort are normal.
+Try not to rub your eyes or push on them since this could cause a dislocated intraocular lens.
 It’s possible that your ophthalmologist may want you to wear an eye patch to protect and shield your eye after the operation.
 You may also need to wear a shield that will protect your eyes for several days post-op and every night during your recovery period.
+Light sensitivity is a common temporary side effect so it is important to wear sunglasses when outdoors.

 Eyedrops will be prescribed to avoid the risk of infection and bring down any swelling or ocular pressure you may have.
 Your discomfort should be gone after a few days and you should begin to see improvement in healing.
 If not, then be sure to see your ophthalmologist as soon as possible.
 It will take approximately eight weeks to be completely healed.